oliverdm/mod-validating-form/README.md

 # odm-validating-form

-A container for `paper-input-decorator` or `input` elements that validates contained inputs when the form is submitted.
+A container for `input` or `paper-input` elements that validates inputs when the form is submitted.
-Implemented as web component using [Google Polymer](https://www.polymer-project.org).
+Implemented as web component using [Google Polymer 1.0](https://www.polymer-project.org).

 ### Features